-- Barkleys Aggregate Bond Fund (AGG)-Exchange Traded Fund with no commissions from Fidelity
+- Barclays Aggregate Bond Fund (AGG)-Exchange Traded Fund with no commissions from Fidelity

-The percentages invested in each fund depend on your risk tolerance and preferred asset allocation.
+The percentages you invest in each fund depend on your risk tolerance and preferred asset allocation.
 To learn more, read this free microbook, How to Invest and Outperform Most Active Mutual Fund Managers ($10.99 value).
 There are sections on determining your risk tolerance and asset allocation.

 Caveat; This article will touch on the topics to consider when choosing mutual funds.
 Please do not take this as personal advice for your individual situation.
 There are many considerations when planning an investment portfolio.
 For any specific investing information, please contact your own investment advisor or CPA.
-Fidelity has advisors on staff that can help with investment questions as well.
+Fidelity and other investment companies have advisors on staff that can help with investment questions as well.
 Personal disclosure-I have an account at Fidelity.